 -

-Check-in opens 1½ to 2 hours before departure, this varies depending how busy they expect to be.
+Check-in usually opens 1½ hours before departure, it varies depending how busy they expect to be.

 Check-in at London St Pancras: See station guide